godotengine/godot-website/collections/_article/tiles-editor-progress-4.md

 ### Scene tiles support

 One of the very requested features was the possibility to paint scenes on TileMaps.
 This is now possible thanks to a new `TileSetScenesCollectionSource` allowing you to configure scene-based tiles.
-Those scenes are instanciated as internal child nodes of the TileMap node's.
+Those scenes are instantiated as internal child nodes of the TileMap node's.
 They are not visible in the editor's scene tree but can be accessed at runtime with `$tile_map_node.get_child(...)`.
 In case your scene is not visible, you can configure the editor to display a placeholder.

 ![Scene tiles painting](/storage/app/uploads/public/60c/77e/95a/60c77e95aabc5449375753.gif)